-Having found Miss Twumasi-Ankrah fitness to practise currently impaired, the panel then considered what, if any, sanction it should impose in this case.
+Having found Ms Twumasi-Ankrah's fitness to practise currently impaired, the panel then considered what, if any, sanction it should impose in this case.
 The panel noted that its powers are set out in Article 30 of the Order.
 The panel has also taken into account the 'NMC's Sanctions Guidance' (SG) and has borne in mind that the purpose of a sanction is not to be punitive, though any sanction imposed may have a punitive effect.

-The panel first considered whether to take no action but concluded that this would be inappropriate in view of the seriousness of the case.
+The panel first considered whether to take no action but concluded that this would be inappropriate in view of the risk of repetition and consequent risk of harm to patients identified, an order that does not restrict Ms Twumasi-Ankrah's practice would not protect patients.
 The panel decided that it would be neither proportionate nor in the public interest to take no further action.

-It then considered the imposition of a caution order but again determined that, due to the seriousness of the case, and the public protection issues identified, an order that does not restrict Miss Twumasi-Ankrah's practice would not be appropriate in the circumstances.
+It then considered the imposition of a caution order but again determined that, due to the public protection issues identified, an order that does not restrict Ms Twumasi-Ankrah's practice would not be appropriate in the circumstances.
 The SG states that a caution order may be appropriate where 'the case is at the lower end of the spectrum of impaired fitness to practise and the panel wishes to mark that the behaviour was unacceptable and must not happen again.'
-The panel considered that Miss Twumasi-Ankrah's misconduct was not at the lower end of the spectrum and that a caution order would be inappropriate in view of the issues identified.
+The panel considered that Ms Twumasi-Ankrah's misconduct was not at the lower end of the spectrum and that a caution order would be inappropriate in view of the issues identified.
 The panel decided that it would be neither proportionate nor in the public interest to impose a caution order.